menglaili/Lidar_filter/README.md

 # Lidar filters
 Python 3 implementation of range filter and temporal median filter for Lidar scans input
 ## Methods
 Two different implementations are applied to solve the problem.
 One use purely Python build-in functions and libraries (bisect, math), the other one use Numpy library.
 The space complexity for the second method would be better since Numpy data structures take up less space.
-However, for the midian filter, the first method has better time complexity than the second one since it maintains the sorted list, not sorts the list in each update step.
+However, for the midian filter, the first method has better time complexity than the second one since it maintains the sorted list, compared with sorting the list in each update step.
 ### Range filter
 #### Method 1.
 For each scan input, use for-loop to check each element.
 If the element value is larger than range_max, then set the value to range_max; If the element value is smaller than range_min, then set the value to range_min; If the element value is Inf, -Inf or NaN, then throw an assertion error.